mehekj/groupgame/README.md

 Online demo of the game:

 ## Run Instructions
 You must have Node.js and npm installed to run this.
 Clone this repo and navigate to the folder in a command line.
-Run `npm install` and then `npm start`.
+The first time you run it you will need to run `npm install`.
+After that, or any subsequent time you would like to start it, run `npm start`.
 The site will be running on http://localhost:3000/.
 If running locally you can test the game by connecting to the site as different players in separate tabs.

 ## Usage Instructions